Simon Palomares: Television and film

 Most recently he has performed for the program Nuevos Comicos on Paramount Comedy (Spain) and completed a documentary called KO HO NAS (Cojones) for Special Broadcasting Service (SBS) shown in Australia on 11 November 2009.
 He wrote and directed a short film, The Usual, which was acclaimed at the St Kilda Film Festival.

 In 2006, he created, co-hosted and commentated on The Foosy Show, a program where contestants play table football (foosball), with George Kapiniaris on Channel 31 in Melbourne.
 In addition to his acting credits, he appeared as himself in an episode of the ABC series Smallest Room in the House, a series in which stand-up comedians told true stories of their upbringing.

 Palomares has directed episodes of Neighbours and was second unit director on Totally Full Frontal.
 He has also provided voices in the video games Rome: Total War (2004) and Rome: Total War - Barbarian Invasion (2005).

 He worked on the series Romper Stomper Next Gen for Stan Television and the series Australian Gangster to be aired in 2021.

-Latigo (Whip) An award-winning documentary about Cuban comedians was produced and directed by Simon and will be featured in the 2021 Spanish Film Festival around Australia.
+Latigo (Whip), an award-winning documentary about Cuban comedians was produced and directed by Palomares and was featured in the 2021 Spanish Film Festival around Australia.